tomzx/redmine-issuepost/README.md

 -------------

 * Run `npm install`
-* Rename `js/config.js.dist` to `js/config.js` and specify the URL to your redmine website as well as your redmine api key (which you can find by going to `My account` and then on the right under `API access key`, click `Show`).

 Usage
 -----

 * Run `npm start` to execute/start Redmine Issue Post
+* Click on the gear in the bottom right corner to bring up the configuration window.
+From there, simply enter the redmine URL and your redmine api key and then use the ESC key to close the window and save the values.

 Supported platforms
 -------------------